The Lie Behind Employees Are Our Greatest Asset

 Not Just Another Asset

-Why do a staggering 75% of business transformations end up in failure, leading to the decline, failure, or even extinction of organizations?
+Across industries and decades of data, roughly 75% of business transformations fail, leading to the decline, failure, or even extinction of organizations?
 One significant factor contributing to this high failure rate is the lack of diligence on the part of CEOs and senior leadership teams in creating a workplace where employees feel valued, developed, trained, engaged, and trusted – instead of being treated as mere assets.

 CEOS must acknowledge that their organization's culture encompasses not only the leaders but also the individual contributors.
 The collective character must encompass the values, thoughts, emotions, beliefs, and behaviors exhibited by all members.
 Based on this, companies can not look upon anyone in the organization, regardless of title or tenure, as mere assets.
 In this light, it is clear that the culture of a company is not defined by assets, but by the people who hold considerable sway over the formulation and implementation of its values, vision, mission, purpose, strategy, structure, and roles.